marc-hanheide/SIA-HRI-16/README.md

 #### 13/05/16: Long-term Interaction

 Long-term interaction poses a significant challenge for robots, not only in terms of robustness, but also in terms of habituation and adaptation effects.
 In this session we shall learn more about long-term challenges and applications for robots.

+A first [Introduction](Slides/LaSapienza%20SIA%20HRI%206.pdf) will be followed by all the student presentations.
+They session will close with a wrap-up of all topics covered.

 | Paper  | Presented by | Discussed by|
 |------- | ------------ | ----------- |